-Our research is supported by major funding agencies, is presented at scholarly conferences and published in the most highly-respected journals and academic presses.
-We share our knowledge with the public by our academic outreach efforts which include lectures to school and civic groups.
-Our professional expertise is constantly in demand.
-Our faculty maintain on-going collaborations with law enforcement, local, state, national and international agencies, private industry and non-governmental organizations.
+Our research, supported by major funding agencies, is presented at scholarly conferences and published in highly-respected journals and academic presses.
+We share our knowledge with the public through a range of academic outreach efforts.
+Our faculty maintain on-going collaborations with a range of organizations spanning public and private sectors, international agencies, non-governmental and community organizations.

-Please explore our site to learn more about Anthropology at the University of Tennessee.
+Please explore our website to learn more about Anthropology at the University of Tennessee.

 In this short video, Dr. Kandace Hollenbach and Dr. Raja Swamy introduce the Department of Anthropology.